kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

    ![5cb8577f26f7d63169a2988eb556c867.png](/assets/images/reverse-wsl//0a46dcf7d8e14dd99a7d85be5033cd2f.png)

-   Disable 3D accelleration for now.
-You can enable it later after drivers are loaded and RDP is operational.
+   Disable 3D accelleration, as it does not work on Windows guests unless you use GPU passthrough in multi-GPU computer.

 4. **(Optional)** If you will only have 1 windows VM, you may want to use TPM passthrough.